deNBI/bibigrid_clum/readme.md

 Following [pip](https://manpages.ubuntu.com/manpages/bionic/en/man1/pip.1.html) installations will only affect the virtual environment.
 The virtual environment is only `sourced` in the terminal where you executed the source command.
 Other terminals are not affected.

 #### Fulfilling Requirements

 You will now install packages required by BiBiGrid within your newly created virtual environment.
 If you haven't `sourced` your environment yet, please go [back](#sourcing-environments).
-In order to install all BiBiGrid requirements we simply install from the given requirements file:
+To install all BiBiGrid requirements, we simply install from the given requirements file:

 `pip install -r requirements.txt`